 You’ll need to arrange your own travel insurance before you go.

 Unlike EHICs, travel insurance probably won’t cover you for illnesses you already have.
 This means it’s important to tell your insurer if you have any health problems.
 If they can’t cover you, they should recommend a specialist insurance company that can.

 Find out if you’ll be charged more to use your mobile phone

-You might have to pay more to use your mobile phone abroad if the UK leaves the EU without a deal.
+You might have to pay more to use your mobile phone abroad if the UK leaves the EU with no deal.

 Before you go, ask your mobile phone service provider what the charges will be for using your mobile phone abroad.

 Make sure you understand how to turn off mobile roaming on your mobile if you’re worried about extra charges.
 This is usually in the phone’s ‘settings’ menu under ‘mobile roaming’.

 If you’re driving abroad

 If you’re planning to drive in the EU, Norway, Iceland, Liechtenstein or Switzerland, you'll need to take: